LEOXC1571/pgcc/code/code.md

-This folder contains the data processing code and the Xgboost code from https://tianchi.aliyun.com/competition/entrance/231593/information
+This folder contains the data processing code and the Xgboost code for https://tianchi.aliyun.com/competition/entrance/231593/information